 While the FAFSA form is standard in use among public colleges and universities, many private schools have their own application forms.
 In some cases, aggregate parental income has to be disclosed regardless of the marital status of the parents.

-Spouses going through divorce proceedings are faced with countless issues whether or not they have children.
+Spouses going through the process of applying for both FAFSA & divorce are faced with countless issues.
 An attorney with experience in divorce and family law matters may be able to advice someone contemplating a divorce regarding such matters as property division and valuation.
 Such an attorney may be able to negotiate and prepare agreements which provide for an equitable division of assets that were obtained during the marriage.

 Source: CBS Money Watch, “How does divorce affect college financial aid?“, Lynn O’Shaughnessy , September 27, 2013